Maasin: Economy

+Maasin's economic base is a mix of agriculture, aquaculture, industry, tourism, and commercial services.

+The city enjoys economic growth because it's the Provincial Capital of Southern Leyte.
+The City has experience an Economic growth for the last couple of years with the entry of some of the Country's leading Commercial Shopping Chain the Gaisano Grand Mall Maasin and the Gaisano Metro Maasin among others like the Novo, J&F Shopping Center, Prince Warehouse, 578 Emporium and some local establishments.

 Infrastructure

 Roads

-The existing road networks criss-crossing Southern Leyte consists of major arterial highways that link to the province of Leyte, passing through two major outlets - on the western part, the Maasin-Mahaplag-Baybay route; and, on the central part, the Mahaplag-Sogod route via the Maharlika Highway.
+Maasin lies in the existing road networks of Leyte island, passing through two major outlets - on the western part, the Maasin-Mahaplag-Baybay route; and, on the central part, the Mahaplag-Sogod route via the Maharlika Highway.
+There is also a major road linking Maasin and Bontoc although it is not a highway.

+The villages and exurbs of the city is well connected by a network of paved roads, while the Maasin Bypass Road aims to redirect traffic passing through the city onto the new road by the coast.
+It began construction in the 2010s but due to the COVID-19 pandemic and Typhoon Rai, the completion has been delayed significantly.

 Airport

 The province has one existing airstrip located in Panan-awan, Maasin City.
-This airstrip, which has a runway length of 1200 meters and a width of 30 meters, is simply considered a feeder landing pad.
-There are regular scheduled flights between Cebu and Maasin and Tagbilaran to Maasin via Air Juan (AO).
-The runway is suspected to be incapable of supporting aircraft weighing over 12,000 pounds.
-Controversies of the construction of the airport was found by COA, that lead Damian Mercado dismissed to his position.
+It has a runway length of 1200 meters and a width of 30 meters.
+There were regular scheduled flights in the 2010s between Cebu and Maasin and Tagbilaran to Maasin via Air Juan (AO), but stopped due to low demand.
+The airport is only used for general aviation and cannot handle aircraft weighing over 12,000 pounds.
+Controversies of the construction of the airport was found by COA, that lead Damian Mercado dismissed of his position.